balacode/go-experiments/README.md

 # go-experiments
-A repository to experiment with Go language features
+A place to experiment with Go language features